 If you have seen or heard of the movie The Conjuring, you have heard of the Perron house in Burrillville, RI.
 The ghost around the Perron house is believed to be Bathsheba Sherman.
 She wanted to bind her soul to the property by hanging herself in the home after sacrificing her daughter to Satan.

 Other locations worth checking out are; Slater Mill in Pawtucket, built in the 1700s and offers ghost tours throughout the year.
 St. Mary’s Church in West Warwick, Colt State Park in Bristol, City Hall in Warwick, featured on Ghost Hunters, and the Charles Looff Carousel in Crescent Park, Riverside.

 Nearby New England Ghost Towns

-These are just a few nearby ghost towns to Rhode Island.
-To see a list of more ghost towns in any state within the U.S., click here to get a more detailed list.
+These are just a few nearby ghost towns in Rhode Island.
+To see a list of more ghost towns in any U.S. state, click here for a more detailed list.